nhatthanhtran/lpcvc_2025_track2/README.md

     pad_image = torch.as_tensor(numpy.ascontiguousarray(pad_image.transpose(2, 0, 1))).cuda()
     input_iamge = torch.unsqueeze(pad_image, 0) # shape=1x3x1024x1024
     ```
   - **Text Input**: Each annotated mask is assigned 3~5 text descriptions.
-The textual descriptions include keywords, short phrases, long sentences describing the appearance, location, spatial relationships, or semantic knowledge of the target objects/stuff. (*Text tokenization*) QNN library does not support tokneization of text input yet.
-In order to reduce the influence of different text tokenzer used to the final performance, accuracy and latency, we pre-fixed the text tokenzier and only input the tokenized vector of the input text to the model as below:
+The textual descriptions include keywords, short phrases, long sentences describing the appearance, location, spatial relationships, or semantic knowledge of the target objects/stuff. (*Text tokenization*) QNN library does not support tokenization of text input yet.
+In order to reduce the influence of different text tokenizer used to the final performance, accuracy and latency, we pre-fixed the text tokenizer and only input the tokenized vector of the input text to the model as below:
     ```python
     # prefixed text tokenizer
     from transformers import CLIPTokenizer